Khendi1/PVS/README.md

 - webcam

 ## Optional Off-The-Shelf Hardware

+These are cheap, readily available components that help with converting and capturing various common formats.

 - Midi controllers (see [Control](#control) section)
 - HDMI capture device (hdmi pass-thru can be a useful feature)
 - HDMI 1-in-4-out